Strength of Minibatch Noise in SGD: SGD Noise and Fluctuation in Linear Regression

-This proposition implies that if our model can achieve zero training loss (which is achievable for an overparametrized model), there is no noise.
-This already suggests that the Hessian approximation $C\sim H$ is wrong, since the Hessian is unlikely to vanish in any minimum.
+This proposition implies that there is no noise if our model can achieve zero training loss (which is achievable for an overparametrized model).
+This already suggests that the Hessian approximation $C\sim H$ is wrong since the Hessian is unlikely to vanish in any minimum.
 The fact that the noise strength vanishes at $L=0$ suggests that the SGD noise might at least be proportional to $L(\mathbf{w})$, which we will show to be true for many cases.
-Now, we show that there are at least four causes for noises to arise: label noise, input noise, regularization, or underparametrization.
-We study the strength and shape of the noise and fluctuations of these cases.
+The following theorem relates $C$ and $\Sigma$ of the discrete-time SGD algorithm with momentum for a matrix learning rate.

+\begin{theorem} \citep{liu2021noise} Consider running SGD on a quadratic loss function with Hessian $H$, learning rate matrix $\Lambda$, momentum $\mu$.
+Assuming ergodicity, then